On a Novel Application of Wasserstein-Procrustes for Unsupervised Cross-Lingual Learning: Introduction

 \section{Introduction}

-{citecolor={blue}} Pre-trained word embeddings, which map words to dense vectors of low dimensionality, have been the key enabler of the ongoing neural revolution, and today they serve as the basic building blocks of the vast majority of the contemporary Natural Language Processing (NLP) models.
-While initially introduced for English only \citep{mikolov2013efficient, pennington2014, bojanowski2017enriching, joulin2017bag}, pre-trained embeddings quickly emerged for a number of other languages \citep{heinzerling2017bpemb}, and the idea of cross-language embedding spaces was born.
+Pre-trained word embeddings, which map words to dense vectors of low dimensionality, have been the key enabler of the ongoing neural revolution, and today they serve as the basic building blocks of contemporary Natural Language Processing (NLP) models.
+While initially introduced for English \citep{mikolov2013efficient, pennington2014, bojanowski2017enriching, joulin2017bag}, pre-trained embeddings quickly emerged for a number of other languages \citep{heinzerling2017bpemb}, and the idea of cross-language embedding spaces was born.
 In a cross-language embedding space, two semantically similar (or dissimilar) words would be close to (or far from) each other regardless of whether they are from the same or from different languages.
-Using such a space is attractive, as for a number of NLP tasks, it enables the application of an NLP model trained for one language on test input from another language.
+Using such a space is attractive, as for a number of NLP tasks, it enables the application of an NLP model trained for one language on input from another language.

 Ideally, such spaces could be trained on parallel bilingual datasets, but such resources are of limited size, e.g.,~compared to the large-scale monolingual resources typically used to pre-train monolingual word embeddings.
 Thus, it has been more attractive to train monolingual word embeddings for different languages independently, and then to try to align the corresponding embedding spaces in what is commonly known as bilingual lexicon induction.
-This has been attempted in a supervised~\citep{DBLP:journals/corr/MikolovLS13, inproceedings-irvine}, in a semi-supervised~\citep{artetxe-etal-2017-learning}, and in an unsupervised setting~\citep{lample2017unsupervised}.
+This has been attempted in a supervised~\citep{DBLP:journals/corr/MikolovLS13, inproceedings-irvine}, in a semi-supervised~\citep{artetxe-etal-2017-learning}, and in an unsupervised setting~(\citet{lample2017unsupervised, lample2019,alipour2022learning,feng2022cross,tian2022rapo,liang2023xlm,li2023dual,liu2023topic,ghayoomi2023training,ghazvininejad2023dictionary}).

-Initial attempts at aligning the spaces used a dictionary of word translation pairs as anchors between the two spaces to infer the nature of the transformation that relates the first language to the second one \citep{DBLP:journals/corr/MikolovLS13}.
-This is a supervised setup, where the alignment is typically done according to an orthogonal transformation that minimizes the Frobenius norm in the Procrustes problem, which has a closed-form solution, easily obtainable via SVD, as we describe below.